 Opt-out for Organ Donation

-There are currently more than 6,000 people on the NHS waiting list in need of a transplant, including around 300 people waiting for a new heart.
-Every day in the UK, three people die in need of an organ, and over 100 people died in 2017/18 who were in need of a heart.
+In early 2019 there were more than 6,000 people on the NHS waiting list in need of a transplant, including more than 300 people waiting for a new heart, or heart and lung.
+Every day in the UK, three people die in need of an organ, and over 100 people die each year in need of a new heart.
 A heart transplant is the only effective treatment available for people with severe heart failure, when the condition cannot be treated effectively with medication.
-Up to 200 heart transplants are carried out in the UK every year, but many more people could benefit if more organs were available

 BHF’s influencing success